mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 ## Signal mapping for QUIC

-QUIC {{I-D.hamilton-quic-transport-protocol}} is a moving target; however, signals for driving this state machine are fundamentally compatible with the protocol's design and could easily be added to the protocol specification.
+QUIC {{I-D.ietf-quic-transport}} is a moving target; however, signals for driving this state machine are fundamentally compatible with the protocol's design and could easily be added to the protocol specification.

-Specifically, as of this writing, QUIC's 64-bit connection ID, together with integrity protection of the connection ID provided by QUIC's cryptographic protocol {{I-D.thomson-quic-tls}}, could be used as an association and echo token as in {{association-and-confirmation-signaling}}.
-A confirmation nonce, or equivalent mechanism, is presently missing and would have to be added.
+Specifically, as of this writing, QUIC's 64-bit connection ID, together with integrity protection of the connection ID provided by QUIC's cryptographic protocol {{I-D.ietf-quic-tls}}, could be used as an association and echo token as in {{association-and-confirmation-signaling}}.
+A mechanism equivalent to the confirmation nonce is presently missing and would have to be added.
+Note that adding monotonically increasing, initially-random packet serial numbers, as well as echo of the last packet serial number seen, to the QUIC packet header, would provide an equivalent mechanism, allowing a confirmation signal to be derived from the echo of a previously seen association signal's serial number.

 The addition of a public reset signal that would act as a stop signal as in
-{{stop-signaling}} is presently under discussion on the QUIC mailing list; one proposal for self-authenticating public reset inspired the addition of a comparable mechanism to {{stop-signaling}} of this document.
+{{stop-signaling}} is presently under discussion on the QUIC mailing list; one proposal for self-authenticating public reset inspired the addition of {{authenticated-stop-signaling}} to this document.

 # IANA Considerations